Have you been racking your brain about silver vs. gold welding lens?

 • Save

-Welders need to wear protective eyewear when conducting tasks that involve ultraviolet radiation, flying sparks, and scattered materials, This is where the gold welding lens comes in.
-These lenses protect the wearer from unwanted pollutants in the air during task performance.
+Welders need to wear protective glasses when conducting tasks that involve exposing to ultraviolet radiation, flying sparks, and scattered materials, This is where the gold welding lens comes in to rescue.
+These lenses protect the welders eye from unwanted pollutants in the air during task performance.

-Gold welding lenses are known to reflect light, so nothing will get into your eye when you wear them.
-Because light can not pass through these lenses, you will be able to see materials for their true colors.
+Gold welding lenses are known to reflect light, so no backlights get into your eye when you wear them.
+As the light can’t pass through these lenses, you can see weld puddle of materials in their true colors while welding.

-Furthermore, these lenses are capable of reflecting 90% of infrared radiation.
+Furthermore, these lenses are capable of reflecting 90% of infrared radiation reducing the chance of eye strain.
 Therefore, the welder is protected while he works on his welding projects.

 Why Use Gold Welding Lens?

-The main reason for using a gold welding lens is that it provides 99.9% protection from detrimental light and objects in the air.
-You can also see the color of the puddle and true flame arc while wearing it.
+The main reason for using a gold welding lens is that it provides 99.9% protection from detrimental UV light and objects in the air.
+You can see the color of the puddle and true flame arc wearing it while welding.
+It provides optical clarity, that helps the welder to concentrate on weld pool.

-The golden lens is able to safeguard the welder from heat and eye fatigue while long hours of welding.
-Besides, it fulfills the ANSI Z87.1 safety standards, ensuring that workers are safe during the welding process.
+The golden lens safeguards the welder from heat and eye fatigue throughout the long hours of welding.
+Besides, it fulfills the ANSI Z87.1 safety standards, ensuring the workers utmost safety during the welding process.

-In a way, the gold welding lens is better than the outdated silver welding lens because it reflects more light away from the welder.
-Also, it is easier on the neck if you are using a wide-lens hook.
+In a way, the gold welding lens is better than the outdated silver welding lens because it reflects more light away preventing the harmful rays to enter the eyes of welders.

 • They are scratch-resistant, dimensionally stable, and optically of top quality.